blazindragon/lifelog.io/pages/open_source.md

 serving files than the lifelogd backend can ever hope to be.
 - Isolation from the core web server; bugs in the lifelogd backend cannot bring the core web server down
-- FastCGI daemons can run anywhere within the network, e.g on separate a machine
+- FastCGI daemons can run anywhere in the network, e.g. on separate a machine
 - Many web servers, e.g. lighttpd or nginx, have built in FastCGI load balancing

 [lifelog.io][3] Web Frontend